spotify/threaddump-analyzer/README.md

 * Make up new lock identifiers using the prettyClassName() + counter.
 These should be more human-readable than the raw pointers.

+* Add a warnings section.
+To begin with, warn about threads holding locks without running.

+* Warn about free locks that somebody wants to take.
+This would be an internal error or a problem with the thread dump.

 * Add a table of contents before the first section, making sure only the visible sections are in it.